emanuelriosss/Projects/README.md

 ## myDoctor - Healthcare application

 A solution to simplify communication between doctors and patients.
-My role involved the design and development of the iOS application, and backend architecture.
+My role involved the complete design and development of the iOS application, and backend architecture.
 This project was my first attempt at developing a full-scale application and offered significant real-world experience.

 Key features include:
 * User-friendly login/signup experience.